Hadeon/overtrackerPublic/README.md

 FUTURE UPDATES:

   -- Reorganize the Teams landing page.
 Work on some UX designs to streamline how the previous matches/charts appear.
+    -- Look to Discord/Facebook and display the match history in a left column, with the users in a right column or at the bottom of the left.
+    -- Make this mobile friendly and flex the box into the current centered box layout.
   -- Create a Match page which will be dynamically rendered for each of the matches in the MatchHistory -- Add a Date field for the MatchDetails modal and utilize this for the Match.date instead of Date.now -- Create a TeamMembers component which will display somewhere on the Team page so you can see how many members there are / who has joined